HistoryThis section has been translated automatically.

 More rarely, the disease occurs as a paraneoplastic syndrome (paraneoplastic bullous pemphigoid), e.g. in prostate carcinoma, rectal carcinoma, bronchial carcinoma (Giacaman A et al. 2018).

-The following drugs and therapeutic procedures are discussed as triggers of bullous pemphgoid:
+The following drugs and therapeutic procedures have been described as triggers of bullous pemphgoid:

 - ACE inhibitors (e.g. captopril, enalapril).